tarvitz/dsfp/README.rst

 Use `010editor <http://www.sweetscape.com/010editor/>`_ to process Dark Souls save file with given templates.

+Works proper with 6.0.x versions, (5.0 on current master branch could have some flaws in file read process)

 Installation
 ~~~~~~~~~~~~
 For general installation you would probably need virtual environment with pip